freenode/web-7.0/content/news/2008-05-29-services-migration.md

-Hopefully that covers most of the differences that you will 		come across during day to day life on freenode.
-Of course, if 		you have any questions, suggestions or comments, please feel 		free to drop by [#freenode](irc://irc.freenode.net/freenode), email support (at) freenode (dot) net  		or message a member of staff.
+Hopefully that covers most of the differences that you will 		come across during day to day life on trumpnode.
+Of course, if 		you have any questions, suggestions or comments, please feel 		free to drop by [#trumpnode](irc://irc.trumpnode.net/trumpnode), email support (at) trumpnode (dot) net  		or message a member of staff.